ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

   a=sendonly
 ~~~

-An example of an answer which only receives V3C data with the selected versions.
+An example of an answer that only receives V3C data with the selected versions.

 ~~~
   ...